JS-RML/ddh_hardware/README.md

 The fingertip is designed to be swappable.
 It is attached to the distal link, shown in the schematic below.
 The default fingertip has a sharp tip for scooping thin objects.
 Customize the fingertip for your specific scenario.
 Beware that ℓ₃ and 𝝱 change with the fingertip geometry, make sure to update them in the configuration file.

 ![fingertip](images/fingertip.png)

+# Getting Started

+You have completed the assembly and calibration of the direct-drive gripper.
+To learn about how to use the gripper, lease proceed to the [ddh_driver](https://github.com/HKUST-RML/ddh_driver) for tutorials and documentation.

 # Maintenance